 Quality Side Hinged Wooden Garage Doors to suit your requirements

-Quality you don’t see in ‘off the shelf’ gates
+Quality you don’t see in ‘off the shelf’ doors

 Every garage door we manufacture is made to measure to the sizes YOU require, no more struggling to get doors to fit and no more buying garage doors ‘off the shelf’, full of twist that are simply not made to last and in some cases not even made from solid timber!
 See what our customers say

 Mortice & tenon traditional construction methods